How Many Calories in a Bottle of White Wine?

 Related:

-How Many Calories in Sushi?
+How Many Calories in a Plum?

 To start, let’s look at the average number of calories in a 5-ounce serving of white wine.
 On average, a serving of white wine contains approximately 120 calories.
 However, this can vary based on the type of white wine you are drinking.
 For example, a serving of light and crisp wines, such as Pinot Grigio, Sauvignon Blanc, or Riesling, contains approximately 110 calories.
 In contrast, a serving of full-bodied wines, such as Chardonnay, can contain as much as 140 calories.